Cart 0

 The team in turn grew from amateur publishers into seminal party organisers, world-famous DJs, and music business svengalis.
 The Boy’s Own record label set up to release club hits like DSK’s What Would We Do? signed two new acts formed amongst their community, Lemon Interrupt and The Dust Brothers – now better known as Underworld and The Chemical Brothers, respectively.

-Terry Farley, Pete Heller, and X-Press 2 provided the UK’s answer to Chicago and New York house in tracks like Ultra Flava and Music X-Press.
+Terry Farley, Pete Heller, and X-Press 2 provided the UK’s answer to Chicago and New York house in tracks like Ultra Flava and Musik X-Press.

 Other singles and remixes on Boy’s Own often incorporated cosmopolitan elements associated with the Ibizan ‘Balearic’ sound —delving into dub, ambient, and funk.
 Acts like One Dove, Denim and Jay Wobble showed the diversity and inspiration crucial to Boy’s Own’s character – and its enduring legacy.